vcastor/HTR/fortran/README.md

 >`"_dsygvd_", referenced from:`
 > `     _MAIN__ in ccZlxZJJ.o`

-Therefore, the problem can be fixed just intalling LAPACK library.
-In case that you have it but doesn't not compailing neither, is because you have it in not the usual directory that I'm supposing, just modify the `Makefile` at line where we call the library in the compaling.
+Therefore, the problem above can be fixed just intalling LAPACK library.
+In case that you have it but doesn't compailing neither, is because you have it in a unusual directory, not in one that I'm supposing in the Makefile, just modify the `Makefile` at the line where we call the library in the compaling.

 <hr style="border:2px solid gray"> </hr>

 Fundamental Theorem of Computing: turn off, turn on and try again.
-That would fix also the error of LAPACK if you just installed on the same terminal session and maybe is necessary to restart the `$PATH` turning off/on the terminal session.
+If you alredy installed LAPACK and you're trying to compile on the same terminal session maybe its necessary to restart the `$PATH`, you can type the command `~/.bash_profile` or just open a new terminal.

+If you have any other issue, you can send me a message, I'll try to help you, but also try to google it, there aren't many ways that the compilation doesn't work propertly.

 ## How run a calculation :wink:

-On the same directory is a laucher call it `launcher.sh` (I have a lot of creativity I know :blush:).
+On the same directory is a laucher call it `launcher.sh` (I have a lot of creativity, I know :blush:).
 The laucnher would have the excecutable permissions, if it doesn't have give it with the next command:

 > `chmod +x launcher.sh`

-To send the calculation just give the input as an argument of the launcher, I did it like this because is easer use the `TAB` key for name input names.
+To send the calculation just give the input as an argument of the launcher.
 Example:

 > `$ ./launcher.sh H2.inp &`